MOLOjl/WCycleSVD/README.md

 # what's this
-this is batched SVD implementation on NVIDIA CUDA platform
+this is batched SVD implementation test on NVIDIA CUDA platform
 # how to built this program:

 run these command